-IRS Notice CP14 (Initial Tax Assessment and Balance Due Notice)
+What Is IRS Notice CP14 Balance Due Notice?

-CP14 is one of the most common IRS notices.
-You don’t need to panic if you receive this notice.
-At this point, the IRS is not planning to take any serious collection actions.
-It’s just alerting you about your unpaid balance and your payment options.
+IRS Notice CP14 is one of the most common IRS notices.
+You don’t need to panic if you receive this notice — the IRS is not planning to take any serious collection actions just yet.
+The notice just alerts you about your unpaid balance and your payment options.
 Generally, this is the first automated notice sent regarding IRS collection procedures and acknowledges a balance due to the IRS.

+So, what should you know about Notice CP14?
+What happens if you receive a CP14 IRS notice but already paid?
 Here’s an overview of what to do and what to expect if you receive Notice CP14.
-To get help with back taxes, contact us at The W Tax Group today.
-We can talk with you about your options and help you deal with the IRS.
+To get help with back taxes, contact us at The W Tax Group to discuss your options and help you deal with the IRS.

 What to Do If You Agree with the Tax on CP14